“I was doing great with practicing mindful eating when I went home, but then, over time, I let it slide.”

 Reflect on this principle and ask yourself these questions:

 - Are you getting clear hunger cues from your body?

-- Could a lack of balance in your meals or snacks be increasing frequency of hunger cues for you?
+- Could a lack of balance in meals/snacks be increasing the frequency of hunger cues?

 If you are in fact using hunger as your primary cue to eat, then move on to reflect on the second principle: Eat what you want.

-- Do you consider what you want at each meal or do you just focus on nutrition guidelines?
+- Do you consider what you want at each meal or just focus on nutrition guidelines?

 - Is there a physical reason you crave this food (unbalanced meals, extreme hunger, hormones)?